Sparki Box vs Mac Mini M4: Which Is Better for Running Local AI? (2026)

 - Can Mac Mini M4 run Llama 3 locally?

 - Yes.
-Mac Mini M4 with 16GB RAM can run Llama 3.1 8B at approximately 28-32 tokens per second using Ollama.
-For larger models like 32B or 70B, you'll need the M4 Pro variant with 64GB unified memory, which starts at $1,999.
+Mac Mini M4 with 16GB RAM can run Llama 3.1 8B at roughly 28–32 tokens per second with common local runtimes.
+For 32B or 70B-class models, you typically need much more unified memory (for example M4 Pro configurations with 64GB), at materially higher cost.

-- Does Mac Mini M4 keep data private?
+- Does Mac Mini M4 keep prompts private?